Academic Advising Resource Center

 Majoring in Physics

-Provided are two examples of how a student could distribute courses required for the major over three or four years.
+Provided are two examples of how a student could distribute courses required for the Physics major, as well as one example each for the Astrophysics, and Materials concentrations, over three or four years.
 See the catalog for additional details about major requirements.

 Sample Four-Year Plans